cs4s/ps-2017/day2/physical_computing/index.md

 The increased availability of gadgets like MaKey MaKeys and 3D printers has spurred on the ["Maker Movement"](https://www.techopedia.com/definition/28408/maker-movement){:target="_blank"}.
 This is encouraging for STEAM (Science, Technology, Engineering, Arts and Mathematics) education, because being a Maker usually involves using skills from all of these these disciplines to create a real, tangible invention.

+## Extension Activity

+In the *"Making an Interactive Quiz"* tutorial there is an extension activity that you may want to work through if you finish the main activity in the tutorial quickly.
+The extension activity involves learning about *code smells* in Scratch.
+A *code smell* is a term used to describe code that works as the programmer intended, but that could cause problems for themselves or their peers to interpret and/or change in the future.
+For example, a student creating a program in Scratch may have a long stack of blocks in their Scripts, which you might find difficult to read and understand.

+You can read more about discovering *code smells* in Scratch and find a link to a report that involved examining how *smelly code* affected students' performance in modifying and fixing Scratch programs on [Felienne Hermans' blog](http://www.felienne.com/archives/4807){:target="_blank"}.

 ## Files

 There are 2 activities in this session.
 We recommend that you complete them in this order: *Making a Piano*, followed by *Making an Interactive Quiz*.